muthualagappanm/test_csp_apps_sam_ha1/apps/sercom/spi/spi_self_loopback_interrupt/readme.md

 - Use a jumper wire to short pin 16 and pin 17 of the EXT1 header
 - Connect the Debug USB port on the board to the computer using a micro USB cable

+### Note:
+*ATSAMHA1G16A device in SAM HA1G16A Xplained Pro board is not recommended for new design, hence replace the device with ATSAMHA1G16AB device.
+Connect the supported external debugger to Cortex Debug Port*

 ## Running the Application

 1. Build and Program the application project using its IDE